Turn The Clock Back On Cataracts At Spector Eye Care!

 How Is Cataract Surgery Performed?

+First, the eye is treated with an anesthetic so there is little to no discomfort.
 Then, the eye surgeon operates while looking through a highly specialized microscope, designed exclusively for this purpose.
 A very small incision, less than 3 mm, is made at the edge of the cornea.

 Through the tiny incision, a microsurgical, ultrasonic oscillating probe is inserted, which gently fragments the cloudy lens, using high frequency sound waves.
 Simultaneously, this same instrument suctions out the fragmented pieces.
 This process is called “phacoemulsification.”
 The posterior capsule, an elastic bag-like membrane that holds the lens, is left in place.